Made-by-HRY/gothic-stash/docs/archolos/custom_config.en.md

 ## Mouse Settings

 Using a new mouse with high pooling rate and high DPI?
-Then the default mouse settings aren't optimal, set the `mouseSensitivity` to `3` and see how much better it is.
+Then the default mouse settings aren't optimal, set the `Mouse sensitivity` to `3` and see how much better it is.
 Apart from that you could try to bypass the default system altogether with [GRawInput](https://github.com/SaiyansKing/GRawInput/releases/latest).

 |                           |                                        |